raiyanyahya/superstruct/README.md

 Auto attached per attribute as records are inserted.
 Tiny memory, never evicted.

 **BloomSketch** is a bit array of `m` bits and `k` hash functions.
 The default is 16384 bits and 5 hashes which sits at well under one percent false positive rate for tens of thousands of distinct values.
-Hash positions are derived from MD5 of the value's display representation so any value works. **No false negatives.** False positive rate slowly rises with occupancy.
+Hash positions are derived from MD5 of the value display representation so any value works. **No false negatives.** False positive rate slowly rises with occupancy.

 **CountMinSketch** is a 2D table of `d` rows by `w` columns.
 Each `add(value)` increments `d` counters, one per row, at columns chosen by `d` independent hashes. `estimate(value)` returns the minimum across those `d` counters.
 The minimum is **always an over-estimate** of the true count, never an under-estimate, and is tight when collisions are sparse.